 - Turn the objective to its lowest position using the coarse adjustment and CLOSE THE DIAPHRAGM.

 - Look through the eyepiece and raise the objective slowly using the coarse adjustment knob until the edge of the drop is observed as an irregular line crossing the field.

 - Move the slide to make that line (the edge of the drop) pass through the center of the field.

-- Without raising or lowering the tube, swing the high dry objective into position (Be sure the high dry objective is clean).
+- Without raising or lowering the tube, swing the high dry objective into position (be sure the high dry objective is clean).

 - Observe the slide through the eyepiece and adjust the fine adjustment until the edge of the drop can be seen as a thick, usually dark line.

-- Focus the edge of the drop carefully and look at each side of that line for very small objects that are the bacteria.
-The cells will look either like dark or slightly greenish, very small rods or spheres.
+- Focus on the edge of the drop carefully and look at each side of that line for very small objects that are the bacteria.
+The cells will look either dark or slightly greenish, with very small rods or spheres.
 Remember the high dry objective magnifies a little less than half as much as the oil immersion objective.